sagemath/trac_to_gh/Issue 8048.md

 # Issue 8048: command to gather build report on a platform/hardware combination

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8048

 Original creator: mvngu